lambdaclass/concrete/ROADMAP.md

 Expected outcome: every checker, capability, ownership, predictable, proof, FFI, and concurrency rule has both a positive test and a named regression, and every new compiler bug enters the wrong-code corpus on the day it is found.

-1. Negative examples as first-class regressions for every checker / capability / ownership / predictable / proof / FFI / concurrency rule (first pair live for parse_validate's pilot: `examples/parse_validate/catches/` + `CATCHES.md` + `make test-catches`; demonstrates capability discipline via authority-widening rejection).
+1. Expand negative examples as first-class regressions beyond the first capability-discipline pair: every checker / capability / ownership / predictable / proof / FFI / concurrency rule should have a positive case and a rejected companion.
 2. Trusted-boundary stress harness: raw-pointer wrappers, FFI ownership transfer, abort/failure cleanup, layout-sensitive wrappers, capability narrowing.
 3. Property-based tests for formatter/parser round-trips, stdlib containers, parser cores, report facts.
 4. Fuzzing infrastructure where there is an oracle: grammar, structure-aware parser, coverage-guided.